open-drinks/open-mate/README.md

 - Sugar (0.5 tbsp)
 - Water (10-20 cl )

-1. Mix everything in a
+1. Mix everything in a pot
 2. Boil the mix
 3. Put in a jar